Kepler1647b/LGNet/README.md

 ```

-The trained checkpoints are saved in /ckpt, 5 files derived from 5 fold cross validation.
+The trained checkpoints are saved in /ckpt, 5 files derived from 5-fold cross validation.

 ### Evaluation
 Variate files for evaluation of single fold, ensemble 5 folds for multicenter datasets and proof-of-concept dataset are available.
 Here is an instance for ensembled multicenter dataset evaluation.